bosonprotocol/community/BugBountyProgram.md

 All Smart Contract bug reports require a PoC to be eligible for a reward.
 Explanations and statements are not accepted as PoC and code is required.
 All web/app bug reports must come with a PoC with an end-effect impacting an asset-in-scope in order to be considered for a reward.

-The following vulnerabilities are not eligible for a reward:
-* All vulnerabilities marked in https://github.com/bosonprotocol/boson-protocol-contracts/issues
-* All vulnerabilities marked in https://github.com/bosonprotocol/chat-sdk/issues
-* All vulnerabilities marked in https://github.com/bosonprotocol/core-components/issues
-* All vulnerabilities marked in https://github.com/bosonprotocol/interface/issues

 Payouts are handled by the Boson Protocol team directly and are denominated in USD.
 However, payouts are done in BOSON.

-## Smart Contracts
+## Rewards - Smart Contracts

 |Low |Medium|High    |Critical      |
 |----|------|--------|--------------|
 |$1,000 |$5,000 |$15,000 |Up to $25,000 |

-## Websites and applications
+## Rewards - Websites and applications

 |Low  |Medium|High    |Critical     |
 |-----|------|--------|-------------|